matsui528/pqtable/README.md

 * C++11

+* CMake

 * OpenCV 3.X

 * (optional, but strongly recommended) [TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html).
-On ubuntu, you can install TCMalloc by `sudo apt-get install google-perftools`.
+On ubuntu, you can install TCMalloc by `sudo apt-get install libgoogle-perftools-dev`.
 Then link it via the "-ltcmalloc" linker flag.
 This makes the search 2x times faster.

 Build as usual with CMake:
 ```